tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 `View` comes from SwiftUI, and is the basic protocol that must be adopted by anything you want to draw on the screen – all text, buttons, images, and more are all views, including your own layouts that combine other views.

 `some View` means it will return something that conforms to the `View` protocol, but that extra `some` keyword adds an important restriction: it must always be the *same* kind of view being returned – you can’t sometimes return one type of thing and other times return a different type of thing. it means “one specific sort of view must be sent back from this property.”

-`Text("Hello World")` creates a text view using the string “Hello World”.
-Text views are simple pieces of static text that get drawn onto the screen, and will automatically wrap across multiple lines as needed.

 `ContentView_Previews` struct, which conforms to the `PreviewProvider` protocol.
 This piece of code won’t actually form part of your final app that goes to the App Store, but is instead specifically for Xcode to use so it can show a preview of your UI design alongside your code.